bakeryscent/general-middleware/api/README.md

 - `DeviceCheck validation timed out` – Apple endpoint unreachable; retry with exponential backoff.
 - `DeviceCheck validation request failed` – network error between server and Apple; check upstream connectivity.

+## Client response contract

+Every route returns JSON.
+Successful calls return the raw value documented by the endpoint (e.g. `/humanizer/detect` returns an integer).
+Failures always include a human-friendly `message` plus optional diagnostic fields that the client UI can surface or log.

+### DeviceCheck guard errors

+- Missing header → `401` with `{"message":"DeviceCheck token is required","header":"x-devicecheck-token"}`.
+- Invalid/expired token → mirrors Apple's status (usually `400`) with `{"message":"Invalid DeviceCheck token","reason":"{...apple body...}"}`.
+- Timeouts/network errors → `504`/`503` and `reason` describing the issue so the client can retry accordingly.

+### Humanizer/OpenAI errors

+- OpenAI not configured → `500` `{"message":"OpenAI is not configured"}`.
+- Upstream failure → same status Apple returned with `{"message":"OpenAI request failed","details":{...OpenAI error body...}}`.
+- Non-numeric detect output → `502` `{"message":"OpenAI did not return a numeric probability","details":"<raw text>"}`.

+Clients should treat any non-2xx as a recoverable guard failure, displaying `message` to the user and logging `reason`/`details` for debugging.
+The DeviceCheck header must still accompany retries.

 ## Axiom telemetry

 Set `AXIOM_TOKEN` (ingest scope) and `AXIOM_DATASET` to push OpenTelemetry spans straight into Axiom.
 When those env vars are present the server wires an OTLP HTTP exporter and automatically sends: